Information about your passenger rights

 In case of a long delay, a cancellation or denied boarding, the operating airline might be obliged to offer you compensation, assistance, care and information about your passenger rights.
 A long delay is when you arrive 3 hours or later at your final destination.

-The airline is not obliged to offer compensation when you are informed 14 days or more before the flight about the cancellation or when the delay or cancellation was due to extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken.
+The airline is not obliged to offer compensation when you are informed about the cancellation 14 days or more before the flight or when the delay or cancellation was due to extraordinary circumstances, which could not have been avoided even if all reasonable measures had been taken.

 Points to note

 - The air carrier has an obligation to inform you about passenger rights;

 - If a delay lasts longer than 2 hours, passengers have rights to refreshments/meals/hotel (in proportion to delay period) and two phone calls;

 - If a delay exceeds five hours, a refund of the ticket can be requested if a passenger decides to decline from his flight;